A Christmas Prince: The Royal Wedding: Plot

 One year after the events of the first film, Amber and Richard are still happily engaged.
-Amber's news media company that she worked for went out of business and her friends are unemployed.
-At Christmastime, Amber and her father, Rudy, travel to Aldovia to plan Amber's wedding.
-Amber continues to blog about royal life with Richard.
+The news media company that Amber worked for went out of business, so her friends are unemployed.
+At Christmastime, Amber and her father Rudy travel to Aldovia to plan her wedding.
+She continues to blog about royal life with Richard.

-Amber becomes overwhelmed with the dictatorial traditions of royal protocol and lack of control over her own wedding, which is controlled by the flamboyant designer Sahil and Mrs. Averill, as Richard struggles with the failing implementation of his Aldovian economic revitalization program, the New Aldovia initiative, which is mysteriously hemorrhaging money from the monarchy as unemployment and low wages afflict the increasingly discontent populace.
-To assist in the economic efforts, Queen Helena brings in Lord Leopold to assist Richard, as Leopold had been planning aid efforts with Richard's late father.
-Meanwhile, Simon, impoverished due to his divorce from Sophia, also returns to beg to be brought back into the palace; a resentful Richard reluctantly accepts, as Simon is family.
+Amber becomes overwhelmed with the dictatorial traditions of royal protocol and lack of control over her own wedding, which is controlled by the flamboyant designer Sahil and Mrs. Averill.
+Meanwhile, Richard struggles with the failing implementation of his Aldovian economic revitalization program, the New Aldovia initiative.
+It is mysteriously hemorrhaging money from the monarchy as unemployment and low wages afflict the increasingly discontent populace.

+To assist in the economic efforts, Queen Helena brings in Lord Leopold to assist Richard, as he had been planning aid efforts with Richard's late father.
+Meanwhile, Simon, impoverished due to his divorce from Sophia, also returns to beg to be brought back into the palace; a distrustful Richard reluctantly accepts, as Simon is family.

-Amber and Richard's relationship grows strained as Richard becomes increasingly distracted with royal demands, and Amber refuses to kowtow to Mrs. Averill's strict guidelines.
+Amber and Richard's relationship grows strained as Richard becomes increasingly distracted with royal demands, and clashes with Mrs. Averill's strict guidelines.
 After Princess Emily's play is cancelled due to a strike by governmental workers, Amber hosts the play at the palace.

-While the move was well-received, Amber becomes furious when Mrs. Averill takes down posts from her blog about the affair due to their casual nature, and is further upset when Sahil and Mrs. Averill demand she remove her locket (containing her late mother's photo) for a royal portrait.
+While the move was well-received, Amber becomes furious upon discovering Mrs. Averill took down posts from her blog about the event for their informality.
+She is further upset when Sahil and Mrs. Averill demand she remove her locket (containing her late mother's photo) for a royal portrait.

 After receiving a bitter Christmas card from an unemployed worker, Amber investigates the royal finances with her friends, who have come to celebrate her wedding.
 She learns that the New Aldovia initiative has been failing because a group of new companies has been outbidding local workers and taking the money out of the country.

-During a paparazzi ambush, she's saved by Simon, who wants to help investigate the economic issue.
-With Emily's help, the group hacks into a site that the shell companies are owned by an association, Glockenspiel Consortium.
-Mrs. Averill confronts Richard and Amber over paparazzi photos of Amber at a bar while investigating, and Amber admits to the sleuthing.
-When Richard fails to defend her against Mrs. Averill, she storms out.
-Richard admits his failings as a fiancé to Emily, and after finding Amber, the two reconcile.
+During a paparazzi ambush, Amber is saved by Simon, who wants to help investigate the economic issue.
+With Emily's help, the group hacks into a site and discover the shell companies are owned by the association Glockenspiel Consortium.
+Mrs. Averill confronts Richard and Amber over paparazzi photos of Amber at a bar while investigating, so she admits to the sleuthing.

+When Richard fails to defend Amber against Mrs. Averill, she storms out.
+He admits his failings as a fiancé to Emily, and after finding Amber, the two reconcile.

 During a royal celebration, where Helena gives Amber the blessing to have the ceremony she wants, the group reveals that Glockenspiel Consortium is owned by Leopold, who is accosted and thrown into the palace dungeon.
 Richard gives a Christmas address that promises holiday bonuses to all Aldovian workers, and the populace celebrates.
 Richard and Amber finally marry in a ceremony that blends tradition with modernity, and everyone celebrates as Richard and Amber leave to share a private kiss.